alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> After I made 0 all margin and padding for whole dom elements including before and after elemens, I sat font size to %62.5 with help of Styled Components createGlobalStyle.
+<strong> After I made 0 all margins and paddings for whole dom elements, including before and after elements, I sat font size to %62.5 with the help of Styled Components createGlobalStyle.
 It means every one rem equal 10px now.
-Of course I could use 10px instead of 1rem.
-Why I didn't use px instead of rem because if you build your whole pramater with rem when you start to do make your device responsive for small screen devices, all you have to do decrease font size and your whole 1rems 8.8px now instead of 10 .
-I reached this result with just decreasing html font size.
-Font sizes, margins, paddings, height and widths have rem value. with small decrease of changing ram my website almost full responsive for I tablet except couple of small things.
+Of course, I could use 10px instead of 1rem.
+Why I didn't use px instead of rem because if you build your whole parameter with rem when you start to make your device responsive for small screen devices, all you have to do decrease font size and your whole 1rems 8.8px now instead of 10.
+I reached this result with just decreasing HTML font size.
+Font sizes, margins, paddings, height and widths have rem value.
+With a small decrease of HTML font-size value,  my website almost full responsive for I tablet except a couple of little things.
 See the gif below... </strong>

 &nbsp;